Bereshit (parashah): Interpretations related to ten

+Rav Zutra bar Tobiah said in the name of Rav that the world was created with ten things: (1) wisdom, (2) understanding, (3) reason, (4) strength, (5) rebuke, (6) might, (7) righteousness, (8) judgment, (9) loving-kindness, and (10) compassion.

 The Mishnah taught that God created the world with ten Divine utterances.
-Noting that surely God could have created the world with one utterance, the Mishnah asks what we are meant to learn from this, replying, if God had created the world by a single utterance, men would think less of the world, and have less compunction about undoing God's creation.
+Noting that God could have created the world with a single utterance, the Mishnah explained that if God had done so, people would think less of the world and have less compunction about undoing God's creation.